Songs of Ascent (Psalms 120-134

 God has judged the nations, the Lamb has conquered, and now it is time to celebrate.
 A great multitude in heaven, whom we've seen before, is shouting glory and praises.
 It is so loud that John compares it to:

 - The roar of many waters.
 If you've ever been near a great waterfall, or a river crashing over rapids at breakneck speed after the spring thaw or on a Pacific Ocean beach with the breakers crashing, then you know what John is talking about.
-Many foot teams don't like to play games held in the Seattle Seahawk's stadium because the fans are notoriously loud.
+Many football teams don't like to play games held in the Seattle Seahawk's stadium because the fans are notoriously loud.
 The center can't even hear the quarterback's calls.
 Loud!
 Deafening!

 - Mighty peals of thunder.
 If thunder is many miles away, you can still hear it rumbling across the land.
 But if lightning occurs within a short distance, the thunderclap is instantaneous and deafening.